Last updated on July 16th, 2019 at 01:08 pm

 Jupiter is actually a day trip from my home in Fort Lauderdale, but I’ve spent the weekend there many times so I could fit in more activities.
 Its location is one of its key assets: It’s close to the six million people in the tri-county South Florida area, but just far enough away to be less intensely developed.

-The best place to stay when visiting Jupiter is in a cabin or campsite in Jonathan Dickinson State Park.
+My favorite place to stay when visiting Jupiter is in a cabin or campsite in Jonathan Dickinson State Park.
 If you stay in the park, you can fill many days without going any farther.
 But then you’d miss climbing to the top of Jupiter Lighthouse or experiencing Blowing Rocks Preserve, with its dramatic rock-lined beach.

 While here, be sure to dine at Guanabanas; it’s all open air with over-the-top tropical ambiance.